 Strengths and limitations

 The increasing availability and quality of routinely recorded longitudinal primary care electronic health records offer the opportunity to investigate the patterns of symptoms recorded before a FEP diagnosis in a larger and more generalizable setting.
 We restricted the analysis to the period following the introduction of the QOF in the UK which increased quality of recording in primary care.
 However, the recording of diagnosis of FEP made in secondary care may be delayed in entry into primary care records and patients with a diagnosis of psychosis recorded only in secondary care would not be included in our analysis.
 We excluded those with a long history of antipsychotic medication (more than one year) which should mean patients with FEP included in our analysis had a recent diagnosis, and this study used a UK national primary care database (CPRD) with previous validation of the accuracy and completion of diagnosis recording of mental and behavioural disorders [13].
 The median age (30 years old) at FEP diagnosis in our study was comparable with that (31) at treated incidence of psychotic disorder in a recent large European (including England) multinational study [35].
-Any exclusion of patients with only a secondary care record of FEP should not have affected the nature of the symptom clusters derived.
 A 5-year observational period was considered long enough to identify insidious symptoms related to FEP, although it is possible that relevant symptoms will present more than 5 years before FEP diagnosis.
 Not all symptoms identified will necessarily have reflected a prodromal phase of FEP in all patients.
 A further limitation to this study is the lack of primary care recording of concerns raised by families, potentially an important factor in alerting a GP to the presence of a more serious mental disorder.
 We included over 50 individual symptoms identified through review of the literature [17, 18, 19], but other symptoms may be missed.
 We summarised the psychological symptoms into six groups largely based on the work of Yung and McGorry [17], but there may be other approaches to grouping the symptoms.
 We included 15 physical symptoms together as a single group, but we are aware that these somatic complaints are diverse in nature.
 It is possible that symptoms may not be coded but are recorded in the consultation free text that GPs use alongside the Read codes.
 However, it is likely that those with a coded symptom are those with more troublesome or noticeable symptoms.
 No attempt was made to grade the degree of each symptom.
 There was some missing data on covariates including smoking, alcohol drinking and BMI, as is usual in research using primary care health record databases and particularly in younger populations.
 The rapid development of Early Intervention in Psychosis services in England between 2000-2010 may have caused geographical variation in the responsiveness of GPs to psychosis presentations where they had direct access to specialist FEP assessment [36].
 The generalisability of findings from this study has yet to be assessed.

 Impact and implications